bronsongarel/CECS-326-Project-1/README.md

 2. Navigate to folder containing Project File using command "cd /**folder name**/ ".
 3. First command: `gcc main.c -o main.exe`
 4. Second command: `.\main.exe source.txt output.txt`

+Note: source.txt is the code you want copied into output.txt, these can be any text file as long as the names are listed in the same order.